-Finding motivation for anything and everything that “needs to get done” is critical for people with ADHD.
-It’s not just something nice.
-Without motivation, the AD D brain lacks the “just get it done” button required to activate and complete a task.
+When kids face challenges with executive function, finding motivation for anything and everything that “needs to get done” is critical.
+It’s not just something nice — its really essential.
+Without motivation, executive function-challenged brains lack the “just get it done” button required to activate, stay with, and complete a task.

 When you identify ways to motivate your kids, it really works.
 For example, we had one family whose entire routine changed when they started waking up their 3rd grade son with tickling.
 It wouldn’t work for all kids, but this kid NEEDED the FUN (humor), the arousal energy (urgency), and the connection with his dad (interest) in the morning.

 Also, when kids identify how to motivate themselves, it sets them up for long-term success.
 They have a lifetime to manage their complicated brains, and the sooner they learn to use motivation for their own benefit, the better!